cortical-iv/restit/readme.md

 # restit
-Example of how to use forms to help pull data from api requests into a Django database.
+A simple example of how to use forms to pull data from a RESTful api into a django project.
 In this case, we are pulling data from the [Destiny 2 api](https://github.com/Bungie-net/api).
 For this to work you need an api key from Destiny2, which is contained in `/d2_api/utils.py` as `D2_KEY`.

 Tested on Ubuntu 16.04 using Python 3.6.

 ### To do
-1. Build version with something more realistic/complex that changes daily, and automate it with something like cron.
+1. Build version with something more realistic/complex that changes daily (SVM).
 2. Improve messaging.
 I followed this for the basics:
 https://simpleisbetterthancomplex.com/tips/2016/09/06/django-tip-14-messages-framework.html
-3. Not sure why field label is showing up: https://www.reddit.com/r/django/comments/7fakjq/using_bootstrap3_i_want_no_label_on_form_element/
+3. Not sure why field label is showing up for user submit form: https://www.reddit.com/r/django/comments/7fakjq/using_bootstrap3_i_want_no_label_on_form_element/

 #### Note